-Was this the first time I started, or was this just an ongoing pattern of new beginnings that stretched back further than I could imagine?
+Was this the first time I started or was this just an ongoing pattern of new beginnings that stretched back further than I could imagine?
 I always dismissed the subject of previous incarnations as irrational and problematic.
-And yet, even before I came here, it was easy to dismiss many things I didn’t understand.
+Even before I came here, it was easy to dismiss many things I didn’t understand.

-When I had a conversation on this subject with Eli, he assured me, laughing, that previous lives aren’t that difficult to figure out, at least according to playwright Henry Miller who wrote: Sex is one of the nine reasons for reincarnation...the other eight are unimportant.
+When I conversed with Eli on this subject, he smirked, saying that previous lives aren’t that difficult to figure out, at least according to playwright Henry Miller: Sex is one of the nine reasons for reincarnation...the other eight are unimportant.

 ‘I’m not sure if you’re serious or just playing with words,’ I said.

 ‘Consider,’ he said, ‘the ancient myths that speak of a single soul created to incarnate and split while expressed as both male and female on lower planes.
 Thereafter, each incarnated entity seeks to reunite with its individuated soulmate so that it can regain its wholeness, although few become reunited on earth.’

 ‘Now you’re really straining the limits,’ I said.